fire1ce/3os.org/docs/infrastructure/proxmox/network/proxmox-networking.md

        valid_lft forever preferred_lft forever
 ```

-In order Identify physical network interfaces coresponding to Network Interfaces name in proxmox you can follow [this guide][identify-nics-url]
+In order Identify physical network interfaces corresponding to Network Interfaces name in Proxmox you can follow [this guide][identify-nics-url]

-Brakedown of the `ip addr` output:
+Breakdown of the `ip addr` output:

 1. `lo` is a loopback interface.
 2. `enp7s0` is a 2.5G network interface.